 Sorce JobHire.ai

-Free tier 40 swipes/day with full AI auto-apply Free trial, then paid
+Free tier 40 swipes/day with full AI auto-apply No free trial listed in public FAQ

 Discovery UX Swipe right/left Filter-and-forget